FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 ![Results](/images/original_polynomial_plot_closeup.png)

+#### Moving Goal Posts

+Even if we take the extrapolated estimates at face value, the paper focuses on "web-scale" data and this term is not well-defined in the paper or in general.
+Moreover, the scales tackled according to their estimates are rather large (250M documents with the correct top 2 with 4096 embeddings).
+Even "just" 250M documents will cover most use cases assuming the value is correct.
+The statement that single vector embeddings are limited, based on these estimates, feels a bit contrived.
+In my personal experience, it's rare to have datasets with more than a few million items that need to be mapped or retrieved.

 ### Experimental Design Issues

 The methodological issues are just the cherry on top.
-There are more fundamental issues that make even the adjusted estimates unlikely to be correlated to real world performance.
-The following subsections explore the issues that, IMO, make it harder to apply this method, distort the bounds to be more conservative, may produce variable results.
+There are more fundamental issues that make even the adjusted estimates unlikely to be representative of real world performance.

-#### Difficult to Interpret Hyperparameter
+#### Top-k Hyperparameter

+The top-k value is critical in establishing bounds on dimensionality required.
+A $k$ of 2 is used, but it's unclear how other values would have effected these estimates.
+What number of documents can be represented for $k$ of 5,10,20 which are common values for which to report performance metrics in information retrieval.

-The top-k value introduced to pick the threshold that don't always have a clear analog in practice.
+The bigger issue is that it don't always have a clear analog in practice.
 How do we even choose $k$ for a given problem?
 For user facing applications this might be easier, since we can suppose people won't look at more than 2,5,10 results.
 What about pipelines with multiple steps?
 What about RAG, which top-k is suitable then?
-This might seem like a nit pick, but when your entire method for estimating the minimum dimension is reliant on a hyper-parameter it is important to have an answer to that question of what $k$ value to pick.
+This might seem like a nit pick, but when your entire method for estimating the minimum dimension required for a given corpus is reliant on a hyper-parameter it is important to have an answer to that question of what $k$ value to pick.

 #### Query/Corpus Relationship